MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex2_sensitive_information_types.md

 1. On the **EDM classifiers** page, select **+ Create EDM classifier**.

-1. Examine the **Familiarize yourself with the steps needed to put your classifier to work** to understand the workflow for creating EDM classifiers, then select **Create EDM classifier**.
+1. Review the **Familiarize yourself with the steps needed to put your classifier to work** to understand the workflow for creating EDM classifiers, then select **Create EDM classifier**.

 1. On the **Name and describe your EDM classifier** page, enter: